biandratti/di-api/README.md

 ## Rust Tokio Service with MongoDB Example

 This example demonstrates a simple Rust service built using the Tokio asynchronous runtime.
-The service provides an API connected to a MongoDB database.
+The service provides an API connected to a MongoDB database and kafka.

 The project follows the principles of clean architecture and incorporates best practices in Rust development.